New Redistricting Benefits Lawler, Ryan

 Lawler, whose seat is one that Democrats are hoping to flip this year, criticized the December order by the Court of Appeals as “politically motivated”; the 2022 maps helped him and three other Republicans win seats previously held by Democrats.

-Still pending are new maps for the 63 state Senate seats, which could reshape the prospects of Rob Rolison, a Republican who represents District 39, which includes Beacon and Philipstown.
-Rolison is facing a challenge from Yvette Valdes Smith, a Dutchess County legislator who represents parts of Beacon and Fishkill and serves as minority leader for the Democrats.
+Allowed to stand from 2022 are new maps for the 63 state Senate seats.
+Rob Rolison, a Republican who represents District 39, which includes Beacon and Philipstown, is facing a challenge from Yvette Valdés Smith, a Dutchess County legislator who represents parts of Beacon and Fishkill and serves as minority leader for the Democrats.

 Behind The Story